 - Availability: Indicates whether the device is online or offline.

-- Site name: Displays the site names.
+- Site: Displays the site name.

-- Customer name: Displays the customer names.
+- Customer: Displays the customer name.

-- Folder name: Displays the folder names.
+- Folder name: Displays the folder name.

 - Device type: Displays the device type (PC, Server, Mac, HTTP, SNMP, TCP, or generic).